Plumsail/forms-docs/Public/how-to/excel-single-row.rst

 .. title:: Add row to Excel or Google Sheets with Power Automate

 .. meta::
-   :description: Use Power Automate to add row to Excel or Google Sheets from public web form submission
+   :description: Use Mictosoft Power Automate to add a single row to Excel or Google Sheets from public web form submission

 How to add row to Excel Table (Office 365) or Google Sheet from Public Web Form
 ================================================================================